rekhaharipriya/data-structures-python/README.md

 # Data Structures in Python

-This repository contains implementation of basic data structures using Python.
+This repository contains implementations of basic data structures using Python.

-## Implemented Data Structures
+## Implemented Data Structures:
 - Linked List
 - Stack
 - Queue
-- Binary Search

-## Technologies Used
+## Language Used:
-- Python 3
+- Python

-## Author
-Rekha Hari Priya